healingdrawing/wolt-frontend-internship-2025/README.md

 - clone the repo
 - open terminal in root folder(where README.md file placed)
 - terminal `bun i`
-- terminal `bun run build` , it will build the javascript version of DOPC for web browser
-- terminal `bun run dev` , it will run bun mini server to manage json locally
+- terminal `bun run dev` , it will build project, then run bun mini server to manage API requests locally
-- open `index.html` in vscode with Live Server extension, it will open browser
+- open file `public/index.html` in vscode with Live Server extension, it will open browser
 - test DOPC.

 ### Target development version